Debt Reduction without Bankruptcy

 If you are an individual with a total debt that does not exceed $250,000, not including debts secured by your principal residence, a consumer proposal might be the right choice for you.

 - Set up a meeting with one of our trustees.
-To find a trustee in your area, fill in the autoform for immediate assistance or check out our directory of professional trustees.
+Contact our trustees for immediate assistance or check out our directory of professional trustees.
 The trustee will work with you to develop a consumer proposal that works for both you and your creditors.

 - The trustee will file the proposal with the Office of the Superintendent of Bankruptcy (OSB).
 Once your proposal is filed, you will stop making any payments directly to your unsecured creditors, any salary garnishments will stop and lawsuits against you by creditors will be stayed (stopped).